SteelCompendium/compendium/docs/Classes/Talent/1st-Level Features/Telepathic Speech.md

 # Telepathic Speech

-You know the Mindspeech language.
-You can also telepathically communicate with creatures within the distance of your Mind Spike ability if they share a language with you and you know of each other.
+You know the Mindspeech language (see Languages).
+Additionally, you can telepathically communicate with any creatures within the distance of your Mind Spike ability if they share a language with you and you know of each

+other.
 The receiver of your telepathic communications can choose to respond telepathically.